How to Prepare Your Home for Winter

 Ready for snow?

-The seasons are changing and as the days get shorter, it’s time to ready your home for the coming winter season.
+The days are shorter and it’s time to ready your home for the winter season.
 These seven winter safety tips will help you stay warm and safe.

 1. Winterize your pipes